Farm Pride: Overview

-Farm Pride prides itself in creating its beverages from natural fruits as opposed to concentrates.
-The name Farm Pride, refers to the fact that the company uses natural, cultivated fruits for its fresh juice line.
 The fruits are cultivated on a 3,000 hectare piece of land in Kaduna.

 In 2015, Farm Pride announced that it will begin selling of concentrated puree of juices to fruit juice companies in Nigeria.

 Availability

 Farm Pride Juice is mostly available in large stores across Nigeria.
 It is available in all Nigerian branches of Shoprite and Spar as well as other individual major stores.